Ex-Factor: Commercial performance

 "Ex-Factor", although not as successful as Hill's previous single "Doo Wop (That Thing)", still entered several international charts.
 It spent 22 weeks on the US Billboard Hot 100, peaking at number 21 on the chart dated April 10, 1999.
 The song peaked atop the US R&B/Hip-Hop Airplay.
 It also charted on the US Hot R&B/Hip-Hop Songs, spending 31 weeks and peaking at number seven on March 13, 1999.
 It reached number four on the UK Singles Chart and spent 16 weeks on the chart, remaining Hill's biggest hit in the United Kingdom to date.

-Legacy
+Cultural Impact

+Cover versions and samples

-Since its release, "Ex-Factor" has been sampled by numerous artists in their songs, including rapper Lil B's "Money Over Suckas" (2012), singer Kehlani's "Till the Morning" (2014), singer Omarion's "Show Me" (2014) featuring Jeremih, rapper Drake's "Nice for What" (2018), and rapper Cardi B's "Be Careful" (2018).
-Additionally, it has been covered by Beyoncé, Kelly Clarkson, John Legend, and H.E.R.
+Over the years, the song has been sampled in rapper Lil B's "Money Over Suckas" (2012), singer Kehlani's "Till the Morning" (2014), and Omarion's "Show Me" (2014) featuring Jeremih.
+In 2018, "Ex-Factor" gained renewed interest when Drake sampled it on his chart topping single "Nice for What".
+Cardi B also interpolated the song's lyrics for her single "Be Careful", which reached number one on the Billboard Rhythmic Songs chart, that same year.

+The song has been performed in live covers by artists including Kelly Clarkson, John Legend, and H.E.R.
+Beyoncé has frequently included the song in her concert setlists, particularly during her On the Run II Tour.
+Comedian Dave Chappelle criticized the music industry's handling of Hill's catalog, expressing disappointment that Hill herself could not legally perform in the same arrangement as Beyoncé's version.
+Hill publicly praised the singer's rendition in a Twitter post.

+A stripped down rendition of the song was featured in a medley performed by Justin Timberlake's background vocalists, during his 2018 The Man of the Woods Tour.